antonionatusch/mi415-preview/problemas-seccion-1.6-promodel/main.typ

   if i < arr.len() and arr.at(i) != none { arr.at(i) } else { filler }
 }

-// Build the row-major cell list for your 9-column system table.
+// Build the row-major cell list for 9-column system table.
 #let mk_system_cells(
   entities: (),
   events_now: (),